filimon-danopoulos/filimon-danopoulos.github.io/released/2014-08-20_Typescript:-type-assertion-gotcha.md

 ## It's only typed at compile time!

 I recently started working with Typescript and I ran in to something that took me by surprise.
-To illustrate it mistake let's look at a simplified example:
+To illustrate this mistake let's look at a simplified example:

     class A { }
     class B extends A { }